sb43/debrowser/README.md

 you wish to enter into DEBrowser.

 It's important to note that if your rows contain duplicate gene names, DEBrowser will reject your TSV file.
 Please try to keep unique gene names.

-IE:
+A sample file looks like:

 | gene     | transcript | exper_rep1 | exper_rep2 | control_rep1 | control_rep2 |
 |----------|------------|------------|------------|--------------|--------------|